Shake, Rattle & Roll XI: "Ukay-Ukay"

-Kayla (Ruffa Gutierrez) plans on an engagement with Harold (Zoren Legaspi).
-While driving with her best friend and fashion designer Basti (John Lapus), Kayla runs over a woman.
+Kayla plans on an engagement with Harold.
+While driving with her best friend and fashion designer Basti, Kayla runs over a woman.
 As they get out of the car, they find the woman gone but see a secondhand wedding veil before they leave.
 The next day she visits a local boutique, finds a secondhand wedding gown and decides to buy it.
 Finding it damaged, she asks Basti to fix it.
 The gown comes to life and kills a seamstress.
 While Kayla and Harold have their dinner at a restaurant, she sees an old man watching her.
 Later, Kayla has nightmares about a ghost and an old house.
 The next day, the gown attacks and kills Basti.

-After the gown is delivered, Kayla starts to have nightmares again.
+After the gown is delivered, Kayla starts having nightmares again.
 After hearing of Basti's death, the old man from the restaurant warns Kayla to stop the wedding but she disregards his warning.
 Kayla decides to return the gown to the store.
 She then later becomes suspicious of the gown that killed Basti and caused her nightmares.
 Harold disregards this and decides to sleep with Kayla.
 However, when night falls, the gown comes back and attacks Harold and Kayla, but they manage to burn it.